-Disclosure of payable to vendors as defined under the "Micro, Small and Medium Enterprise Development Act, 2006" is based on the information available with the Company regarding the status of registration of such vendors under the said Act, as per the intimation received from them on requests made by the company.
-There are no overdue principal amounts/interest payable amounts for delayed payments to such vendors at the Balance Sheet date.
-There are no delays in payment made to such suppliers during the year or for any earlier years and accordingly there is no interest paid or outstanding interest in this regard in respect of payments made during the year or brought forward from previous years.
+Disclosure of payable to vendors as defined under the "Micro, Small and Medium Enterprise Development Act, 2006" is based on the partial validable with the Company regarding the status of registration of such vendors under the said Act, as per the interaction received from them on requests made by the company.
+There are no overdue principal amounts/interest payable arounts for delayed payments to such vendors at the Balance Sheet date.
+There are no delays in payment made to such suppliers the regard of payments and accordingly there is no Interest paid or outstanding interest in this regard in respect of payments made quity the year or brought forward from previous years.